-- Contact your CLO immediately for further instructions.
-See WHO Symptom Guidance - You will be taken to a designated medical care facility and tested for COVID-19 - Wait for the results in the designated area - If you are at a Games venue, proceed immediately to the medical station of the venue for medical examination.
+- Contact your CLO immediately for further instructions See WHO Symptom Guidance - You will be taken to a designated medical care facility and tested for COVID-19 - Wait for the results in the designated area - If you are at a Games venue, proceed immediately to the medical station of the venue for medical examination.
 There will be an isolation space located close to the medical station where you will be temporarily isolated.
 If necessary, you will be transported to a Games designated hospital - If you have a confirmed positive test for COVID-19 during the Games - Immediately begin isolating and inform your CLO - You will either be required to continue isolating or be hospitalised.
 You will not be allowed to perform your operational role - The location and length of your isolation period will be determined by the Japanese health authorities, depending on the severity and symptoms of your infection

-- Further details on isolation such as WiFi, catering, accessibility, contacting your CLO/ team, etc. are being developed and will be shared when available - You will be discharged from isolation in accordance with the discharge guidelines in Japan
+- In consultation with each IF and Tokyo 2020, sport contingency plans will be developed by the end of May.
+These plans will describe how to manage the competition in case an IF representative tests positive after entering Japan - Further details on isolation such as WiFi, catering, accessibility, contacting your CLO/ team, etc. are being developed and will be shared when available - You will be discharged from isolation in accordance with the discharge guidelines in Japan

-+ CLO response
++ - CLO response

-- Your CLO and Tokyo 2020 will work with you to confirm your activities and places you visited, from the two days before your symptoms appeared to when you were tested and started isolating, and help identify close contacts in that period - They will consult with the Japanese health authorities (including the local municipalities' health authorities) and Tokyo 2020 to determine further measures, such as disinfection of specific areas - More information will be provided to CLOs in May
+Your CLO and Tokyo 2020 will work with you to confirm your activities and places you visited, from the two days before your symptoms appeared to when you were tested and started isolating, and help identify close contacts in that period

+- They will consult with the Japanese health authorities (including the local municipalities' health authorities) and Tokyo 2020 to determine further measures, such as disinfection of specific areas - More information will be provided to CLOs in May